YourAverageMo/auto-silence-cut/README.md

 > [!WARNING]
 > Blackmagicdesign did remove the ability to use scripts with a GUI in the free version of DavinciResolve with version 19.1 [Source](https://forum.blackmagicdesign.com/viewtopic.php?f=21&t=149311&p=1100366#p1100366)
 >
-> This script still works with older versions or DaVinci Resolve Studio without any problems.
+> This script **still works** on all versions of DR, but the graphical user interface with only function with older versions or DaVinci Resolve Studio. see [Settings Explained](#settings-explained) 'skip this window'

 <!-- omit in toc -->
 ## Love it?
 Wanna Support?